Please note that this is a preliminary program.

 Organised in collaboration with the International Lymphoma Radiation Oncology Group (ILROG), these workshops represent an opportunity for interaction and continuous learning not only for radiation oncologists, but also for medical oncologists and haematologists.

-Special Forum of the IBSA Foundation for scientific research
+Special Lecture by the IBSA Foundation for scientific research

-As in 2017 and 2019, ICML participants will again have the possibility to attend a special edition of the IBSA Foundation Forum for scientific research The program will be defined in collaboration with the Foundation for Institute of Oncology Research (IOR).
+As in the last 3 editions of ICML, attendees will again have the possibility to attend a special lecture organised by the IBSA Foundation Forum for scientific research.
+The scientific content will be defined in collaboration with the Foundation for Institute of Oncology Research (IOR).

 This is a lecture held at the closure of the Scientific Program that summarizes and highlights the themes addressed during the congress.

 The participants will receive a series of hints and considerations that will facilitate the identification and understanding of the new knowledge presented and discussed in Lugano.